|Founded||Founded c. 1983 by Big Juan|

 |Colors||Black, White, Red, and Light blue|

-Pacifier with low rider hat 1983-extinction, pyramid with 21 bricks and a number 7 in the sun behind the point of the pyramid, eye behind the pyramid 1996-extinction
+Pacifier 1983-extinction, pyramid with 21 bricks and a number 7 in the sun behind the point of the pyramid, eye behind the pyramid 1995-extinction

 After joining the People Nation the Los Bebes spread in popularity even more as they opened territory in the suburb of Glendale Heights at the intersection of Glen Ellyn and Fullerton, in Westmont in the Eagle Creek apartments at 61st and Williams, In Berwyn at 23rd and Lombard and the suburb of Northlake.
-The Los Bebes also had some older members open a section in the city at Sunnyside and Clark in the Uptown neighborhood.
-There was also Be Bes in Cicero, West Chicago and Palos Hills.
+There was also Be Bes in Cicero, West Chicago, and Palos Hills.
 Glendale Heights became the biggest chapter of all as they had the biggest head count.

-Between the years of 1991 and 1996 the Los Bebes were at their peak of strength, then in 1996 the Los Bebes began to shrink in size as they couldn’t hold on to certain sections as some Chiefs and members were violating rules and using drugs.
+Between the years of 1991 and 1995 the Los Bebes were at their peak of strength, then in 1995 the Los Bebes began to shrink in size because of legal issues.
 Chapters began to close up leaving Villa Park, Maywood, Melrose Park and the biggest chapter of all Glendale Heights.
-In an attempt to reorganize Be Be members encountered Black P Stones in Cook County jail at 26th and California.
-In jail the Be Bes drew up a tight alliance with the Stones then the Stones took the Los Bebes into the 21 brick Stone alliance and the gang became “Almighty Los Bebe Stones” and adopted Stone colors of black and red in 1996.
-This new unity ended up hurting the Bebe Stones because they became a larger target by black street gangs with heavier firepower and sections started closing down causing them to lose Melrose Park, Addison and most of Villa Park.
+To reorganize Be Be members encountered Gangster Stones from the Henry Horner projects.
+The Be Bes connected with “Mooseman” of the Gangster Stones one night as multiple car loads of Be Bes drove to the projects to meet with Moose Man and make it official to became part of the Stone family as Los Be Be Stones.
+In the Cook County jail the Be Bes drew up a further tight alliance with the Stones then the Stones took the Los Bebes into the 21 brick Stone alliance and the gang became “Almighty Los Bebe Stones” and adopted Stone colors of black and red in 1995.
+This new unity ended bringing more wars for the Bebe Stones because they became a larger target by black street gangs.

 Please send in 1980s and 1990s pics, especially 1980s pics!